-Comments have been prepared by Chris Haslam using reputable commentaries, and checked for accuracy by the Venerable Alan T Perry, of the Anglican Diocese of Edmonton.
+Comments have been prepared by Chris Haslam using reputable commentaries, and checked for accuracy by the Venerable Alan T Perry.
 While not intended to be exhaustive, they are an aid to reading the Scriptures with greater understanding.

 Comments are best read with the lessons.